- Faster-Than-Light Travel; space travel is limited to sub-light speeds and is difficult, time consuming, and expensive.

 open/close all folders

 - Most of the early Astro Boy stories were surprisingly grounded in reality, since Tezuka wanted to create a future world his viewers could relate to.
 For example, in the entire history of the franchise there's been only one mention of a human-built spacecraft leaving the solar system (at the end of The Transparent Giant).
 Later stories went a little crazy with the alien invaders, though.

-- Destination Moon (no relation to the The Adventures of Tintin comic aside from the subject matter) and Project Moonbase.
+- Destination Moon (no relation to the Tintin comic aside from the subject matter) and Project Moonbase.
 Both these movies had Robert A. Heinlein as a consultant and were very realistic.

 - Moon Zero Two, a space adventure movie Hammer made in the 70s.
 It's meticulously realistic, the only thing it has that is a little iffy scientifically is Artificial Gravity, which they only inserted because they didn't have enough money to do moon gravity effects for the entire movie.

 - Moon has been described as "like 2001: A Space Odyssey except it actually makes sense."
 It was screened at NASA's Space Center in Houston at the request of one of the professors there, due to its realistic depiction of helium-3 mining.